 With its \$2,646,050 in EECBG funding from the U.S. Department of Energy (DOE), Virginia Energy is meeting this need by providing consumers and contractors a place to go for accurate and impartial information about how they can best manage their energy usage, including by accessing financial incentives.
-Virginia Energy's MEO will focus on small-scale energy projects for which there are tax credits, rebates, or financing options (e.g., energy efficiency, electrification, solar and EV charging), and will further the DOE's Justice40 goals (https://www.energy.gov/justice/justice40-initiative) in the process.
+Virginia Energy's MEO will focus on small-scale energy projects for which there are tax credits, rebates, or financing options (e.g., energy efficiency, electrification, solar and EV charging).